logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 ### Step 1: Get the git API

 This snippet assumes the python script is in the current working directory and named `script.py`.
-It will upload the python script to run to the `Resources` dataset.
+It will upload the python script to run to the `Jupyter` dataset.

 ```python